 Blue Hills Regional Technical High School "BHRTHS" is committed to maintaining a school environment free of bullying.
-Bullying of students by other students will not be tolerated by Blue Hills Regional Technical High School.
+Bullying of students by other students or by staff will not be tolerated by Blue Hills Regional Technical High School.
 Acts of bullying are to be reported and acted upon while students are on school grounds, property within the jurisdiction of the School District; on school buses, attending or engaging in school-related activities.
 In situations where bullying occurs at non-school related locations or through non-school technology, BLRTHS will respond if the bullying affects the school environment.

-Each student of BHRTHS is personally responsible for ensuring that his/her conduct is not intimidating to any other student.
-Students exhibiting intimidating behavior are required to cooperate in any investigation of alleged bullying if requested to do so by the person conducting the investigation.
+Each student and staff member of BHRTHS is personally responsible for ensuring that his/her conduct is not intimidating to any other student.
+Students or staff exhibiting intimidating behavior are required to cooperate in any investigation of alleged bullying if requested to do so by the person conducting the investigation.
 Any individual who prevents or attempts to hinder an individual from making a complaint of bullying or fails to cooperate with, or interferes in any way with the investigation of such a complaint, will be subject to disciplinary action.

-Bullying Prohibited: It is a violation for anyone, including another student, to bully or intimidate a student through conduct or communication as defined below.
+Bullying Prohibited: It is a violation for anyone, including another student or staff member, to bully or intimidate a student through conduct or communication as defined below.

-Definition of Bullying: "Bullying" is the repeated use by one or more students or school staff members of a written, verbal, or electronic expression, or a physical act or gesture, or any combination thereof, directed at a target that:
+Definition of Bullying:

+Bullying is defined as the severe or repeated use of a written, verbal, or electronic communication, or a physical act or gesture, or any combination thereof, by one or more students or staff member directed at another student that has the effect of: